 The mentoring guide was developed collaboratively by several groups of people: mentor teachers, course instructors, field

 instructors and the coordination staff.
-The complete mentoring guide can be found at the

 This mentoring guide is intended to outline a set of suggested collaborative practices that help the intern: